 – Reduce poverty among people with disabilities and improve equality for people with disabilities in all areas of public life, including in education and employment

-For more information, view the Australian Government’s Strategy for Disability Inclusion.
+For more information, view Australia’s assistance for disability-inclusive development.